 Top Detroit startup: Trustpage

-Founded in Detroit in early 2020 by Chase Lee, Trustpage set out to help companies communicate their security postures with dynamic Trust Centers.
+Founded in Detroit in early 2020 by Chase Lee, Trustpage (now part of Vanta) set out to help companies communicate their security postures with dynamic Trust Centers.
 Since then, hundreds of companies have launched Trust Centers and turned security from a hurdle into a competitive advantage during their sales cycles.
 After raising $5 million at the end of 2021, Trustpage expanded product offerings to include questionnaire automation tools, resource sharing automation, and security review management.
 The team also added a few new teammates, launched a partnership program, achieved SOC 2 Type II compliance and more.
 Gearing up for more growth in 2023, we’re excited to see what is next to come for Trustpage.

 Top Detroit startup: Quikly